ruboto/GSoC2013/calender/RubotoBenchmarkClient.md

 ### Set it before JRuby initializing

 Now, a Ruboto app starts in `org.ruboto.EntryPointActivity`.
+What we need to do is adding another activity which runs before it to set the starting mode manually.
+Here's the code [SetModeActivity.java](https://github.com/Nyangawa/ruboto_benchmark_client/blob/master/src/org/ruboto/benchmarks/SetModeActivity.java).

+## Notice

+### Do not run 'require **\*\***' benchmarks under Ruby1.8 mode

+It will simply crash with JRuby1.7.4.jar.
+This bug should be fixed soon.

+### Do not try Ruby2.0 while using JRuby.jar

+If you use Ruboto-core, it should be running normally.
+I'll check it soon in with jruby wiki.